What's an LCAP?

 Community Engagement

 The LCAP process is an opportunity to let the district know what is important to you and your school.
-The LCAP requires school districts to consult with the District Parent Advisory Committee (PAC) and English Learner Parent Advisory Committees (DLAC) as well as parents, students, school personnel, local bargaining units, and the community.
+Preparing the LCAP requires school districts to consult with the District Parent Advisory Committee (PAC) and English Learner Parent Advisory Committees (DLAC) as well as parents, students, school personnel, local bargaining units, and the community.
 School Site councils and site based student and parent groups (PTSAs) need to understand how their work fits with the district's LCAP, too.
 Districts will put together a schedule (example) that includes when they will consult with the school community.

 Questions to Ask at LCAP Community Meetings